Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 While holding your positions, inhale as you lift your torso and exhale as you lean forward, holding onto your foot.

 In positions like this, sometimes the floor could be painful for the bent knee.
-If that happens, use a yoga mat or place a pillow under the bent knee.
+Use a yoga mat or place a pillow under the bent knee if that happens.

 If that happens to be the case, don’t bother.
 Just place your forehands on the floor and carry on with the exercise.